22 Best Things to Do in Rabat, Morocco: Rabat visit guide

 22. Watch the Sunset from the Kasbah of the Udayas

-End your day with a magical sunset at the Kasbah of the Udayas, a UNESCO World Heritage site.
+End your day with a magical sunset at the Kasbah of the Udayas.
 Perched above the Bouregreg River, the kasbah offers spectacular views of the Atlantic Ocean.
 Stroll through its narrow streets lined with blue-and-white houses, and visit the Andalusian Gardens for a moment of tranquility.
 The kasbah’s café serves mint tea and pastries, providing the perfect setting to watch the sun dip below the horizon.